Dany Kane: Early life

-Born in L'Acadie, Quebec (now Saint-Jean-sur-Richelieu, Quebec).
-As a child Kane was brought up by caring relatives, attended private school and Boy Scouts and went on many expensive vacations.
-Kane's father, Jean-Paul Kane, was a bricklayer while mother, Gemma Brideau, was a housewife.
+Born in L'Acadie, Quebec (now Saint-Jean-sur-Richelieu, Quebec), as a child Kane was brought up by caring relatives, attended private school and Boy Scouts, and went on many expensive vacations.
+Kane's father, Jean-Paul Kane, was a bricklayer, while mother Gemma Brideau was a housewife.
 Kane's family was poor, but respectable.
-To save money, Kane's parents spent him away to live with an uncle, which damaged Kane's self-esteem.
+To save money, Kane's parents sent him away to live with an uncle, which damaged Kane's self-esteem.
 Kane was a loner who disliked revealing his feelings and always felt out of place.
-Germain Godin, the owner of a local grocery store who employed Kane as a teenager recalled: "He was always very polite, a good employee.
+Germain Godin, the owner of a local grocery store who employed Kane as a teenager, recalled: "He was always very polite, a good employee.
 He was easy to deal with.
 It was a good family".
+In 1983, Kane met and started to date a 13-year-old girl, known under the pseudonym of Josée as she does not want her real to be known, who later became his wife.

 He grew up discontented with his life and wanted recognition in a bike gang in Quebec.
 Kane was a restless student who was incapable of sitting still in class.
 When he was 16 he left school and took whatever work he could get.
-Robert Guimard, the neighbor of his parents introduced him to motorcycles and not long after he fell into the biker fraternity life of strip clubs run by the bikers in the small towns around Montreal.
+Robert Guimard, the neighbor of his parents, introduced him to motorcycles and not long after he fell into the biker fraternity life of strip clubs run by the bikers in the small towns around Montreal.
 Ever since the 1960s, there has been an outlaw biker subculture in Quebec, and Kane embraced it as a way of rejecting the values of his working-class family.
+Josée reported from his teenage years onward Kane had wanted to join an outlaw biker club, with the Hells Angels being his first choice.
+In June 1990, Josée gave birth to the first of Kane's children, a son named Benjamin.